 2. Which aspect of your job gives you the most satisfaction?

-Josh: I get to travel all over Middle Tennessee and I enjoy getting to meet new people and learn about their businesses, and help them solve problems.
+Josh: I get to travel all over Middle Tennessee and I enjoy getting to meet new people, learn about their businesses, and help them solve problems.

 3. What's the most unusual service call you've been on?